 A common symptom of an acoustic neuroma is single-sided hearing loss and/or ringing in your ear; however, other symptoms can be associated with this tumor include unsteadiness, dizziness, facial numbness or tingling.
 This complex tumor can often go undiagnosed for years as they typically grow at a slow rate of 1.0 mm annually.
 These tumors can have a significant impact on your quality of life and therefore understanding the diagnosis and treatment options is critical.

 If you have been diagnosed with an acoustic neuroma, you probably have many questions about possible treatment options and where might be the best place to seek treatment.
-To get a better understanding of the best questions to ask an otolaryngologist and neurosurgeon, we reached out to John S. Oghalai, MD, chair and professor of the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC.
+To get a better understanding of the best questions to ask an otolaryngologist and neurosurgeon, we reached out to John S. Oghalai, MD, chair of the USC Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC.

 Dr. Oghalai details why the following five questions are the most important to ask your doctor.